api-eliab/eliab-api-doc/questions/get-messages.md

-# **Get Question Responses**
+# **Get Responses To Messages**

-Use this service to get question to teacher course.
+Use this service to get message to teacher course.

 ## **Endpoint**

-    GET: /v1.0/questions
+    GET: /v1.0/messages

 ## **Request Parameters**